 Inherited defects of membrane transporters and pumps

-is an autosomal recessive genetic defect of the membrane chloride channel CFTR.
+is a relatively frequent autosomal recessive genetic defect of the membrane chloride channel CFTR.
 Since some 2,000 mutations of the CFTR gene have been described, 150 of which cause cystic fibrosis, the disease is heterogeneous and its severity is variable depending on the specific mutation.
 The life expectancy, on average, is reduced to 20 to 60 years, depending on the severity of the case.
 The disease is quite frequent and in Europe its prevalence approches 1/2,000.
 The mucous secretion of patients are thick and viscous; this causes obstruction of the ducts and airways.
 The lungs, pancreas, and liver may be more severely affected.
 Laboratory fundungs depend on which organs are most affected (e.g. recurring episodes of pancreatitis).
 The duodenal fluid, sweat and sputum contain increased concentration of chloride and decreased bicarbonate.

 World Health Organization web-page on

 FEBS Letters 200; 580: 5442-9.

 Questions and exercises:

 1) An infant has an episode of confusion and coma; the laboratory analysis reveals severe hypoglycemia.
 You suspect:

 a defect of the metabolism of gangliosides (e.g. Gaucher's disease)